Tourism Electronic Card Transactions (TECTs)

 What are the TECTs and how are they created?

-The Tourism Electronic Card Transactions (TECTs) was established by MBIE as an interim replacement for the MRTEs, 2016 to 2020 series.
+The Tourism Electronic Card Transactions (TECTs) were established by MBIE as an interim replacement for the MRTEs.

 The MRTE series was disrupted by COVID-19, as the methodology for weighting the measured electronic card transaction spend up to the whole of industry spend became unusable.